Ramata Diakité

-Ramata "Rah" Diakité (Madina Diansa, Wassoulou, 1976 - Burkina Faso October 30, 2009) was a Malian Wassoulou woman musician.
+Ramata "Rah" Diakité (Madina Diansa, Wassoulou, 1976 - Burkina Faso October 30, 2009) was a Malian Wassoulou musician.
 She was the cousin of Tata Diakité, who also died young.

-Life & Origins
+Life and origins

 Ramata was born in 1976.
 Although Ramata did not come from a family of traditional musicians, when she was about twelve, Ramata started humming to herself in secret, accompanying herself on a gourd.
 In Wassoulou (and other areas of Mali), music is usually created by those of a certain caste (jeli/griot), and it can be controversial for artists outside of these castes to perform.
 Salif Keita is likely the most prominent example of a non-musical-caste performer to confront and conquer adversity relating to these cultural restrictions.

 Ramata's aunt, Djénéba Diakité, asked her to sing backing vocals on a cassette, which was the start of her musical career, even though Ramata's parents frowned on the idea.
 As a backing vocalist, Ramata's vocal potential was quickly spotted, and she gained concert experience thanks to trips to France and throughout Africa.

 She was soon called upon as a vocalist by many artists and arrangers, notably Samba Diallo, Yoro Diallo, and Tenin Sidibé.

 In December 1995 she recorded her first cassette, Artistes, a bestseller in Mali in 1996.
 She gave many concerts and took part, along with Salif Keita, in a Mali evening at the Cité de la Musique in Paris in October 1997.

-Ramata died on October 30, 2009 in Burkina Faso of complications related to a year-long battle with Hepatitis A.
+Ramata died on October 30, 2009, in Burkina Faso of complications related to a year-long battle with Hepatitis A.

 Music

-Ramata has performed with Salif Keita, Taj Mahal, Toumani Diabate, Dee Dee Bridgewater, Ben Harper, and others.
+Ramata has performed with Salif Keita, Taj Mahal, Toumani Diabaté, Dee Dee Bridgewater, Ben Harper, and others.